HuaizhengZhang/AI-System-School/README.md

 ## Project

+- Prefect: Perfect is a new workflow management system, designed for modern infrastructure and powered by the open-source Prefect Core workflow engine. [[GitHub]](https://github.com/PrefectHQ/prefect)
 - Weld: Weld is a runtime for improving the performance of data-intensive applications. [[Project Website]](https://www.weld.rs/)
 - MindsDB: MindsDB's goal is to make it very simple for developers to use the power of artificial neural networks in their projects [[GitHub]](https://github.com/mindsdb/mindsdb)
 - PAI: OpenPAI is an open source platform that provides complete AI model training and resource management capabilities. [[Microsoft Project]](https://github.com/Microsoft/pai#resources)